In this guide, we provide an overview of the countries that use the most fresh water – both in total volume, and also per capita.

 Read more about water use across the different industries here, and across the different sectors of society here

-Which Countries Use The Most Water In Total Volume?
+Which Countries Withdraw The Most Water? – Total Volume

 India had the largest freshwater withdrawals at over 760 billion cubic metres per year.